 1090 ADS-B Out without GPS

 If you already have a WAAS GPS in your panel, Stratus ES is for you.
-It's a transponder replacement with ADS-B Out, but can connect to Garmin GNS/GTN and Avidyne IFD series navigators.
+It's a transponder replacement with ADS-B Out, but it can connect to Garmin GNS/GTN and Avidyne IFD series navigators for GPS position.
 Like Stratus ESG, it can also connect to a Stratus portable receiver.

 Cincinnati Avionics - Sporty's on-site avionics shop